Is There Something I Should Know?: Music video

-When asked if there was anything about their videos they'd like to change, drummer Roger Taylor commented, "The only part of a video I would change is the end of 'Is There Something I Should Know?' where I am singing to the camera.
+When asked if there was anything about their videos they would like to change, drummer Roger Taylor commented, "The only part of a video I would change is the end of 'Is There Something I Should Know?' where I am singing to the camera.
 I look very uncomfortable doing this and cringe every time I see it to this day."

 B-sides, bonus tracks and remixes

 The B-side to "Is There Something I Should Know?" in the UK is the instrumental "Faith in This Colour".
-An "Alternate Slow Mix" of "Faith in this Colour" was used on the 7" single, some pressings of which included brief unauthorized sound samples from the movie Star Wars—these were promptly withdrawn when copyright concerns were raised, although on the "Alternate Slow Mix" from the singles box set, the scene, in which Obi-Wan leaves to disable the tractor beam, can clearly be heard in the last minute.
-Duran Duran has not confirmed this, though.
+An "alternate slow mix" of "Faith in This Colour" was used on the 7" single, some pressings of which included brief unauthorized sound samples from the movie Star Wars—these were promptly withdrawn when copyright concerns were raised, although on the "alternate slow mix" from the singles box set, the scene, in which Obi-Wan Kenobi (Alec Guinness) leaves to disable the Death Star tractor beam, can clearly be heard in the last minute.

-The mainly instrumental "Monster Mix" of "Is There Something I Should Know?" was completed by producers Ian Little and Alex Sadkin and Phil Thornalley at RAK studio One.
+The mainly instrumental "Monster mix" of "Is There Something I Should Know?" was completed by producers Ian Little and Alex Sadkin and Phil Thornalley at RAK studio One.

-In the US, the song "Careless Memories" is the B-side of "Is There Something I Should Know?".
+In the US, the song "Careless Memories" was used as the B-side.